CamilaDeAlm/CamilaDeAlm/README.md

 - **Strategic Reporting** : I develop custom reports for various departments, including Sales, Marketing, Finance, and Communications.
 I present data insights to support informed decision-making throughout the organization.

-- **Salesforce CRM Implementation** : I participated in the implementation of the Salesforce CRM and trained all users in the company.
+- **Salesforce CRM** : Salesforce CRM implementation with customized workflows and user profiles.

 - **QA Testing** : I was responsible for QA testing and production of our entire payment system.